line-em/book-blog-ts/src/content/books/2022/15_Emma.md

 ---
-title: 'Emma'
+title: "Emma"
-author: 'Jane Austen'
+author: "Jane Austen"
-year: '2022'
+year: "2022"
-month: 'September'
+month: "September"
 score: 4
-image: './images/books22/emma.jpg'
+image: "./images/books22/emma.jpg"
-genre: ['Romance', 'Historical Fiction', 'Humor']
+genre: ["Romance", "Historical Fiction", "Humor"]
 ---

 This book… took me a while.
 Maybe I wasn’t particularly in the mood for this, maybe I needed to read a more upbeat modern book, or something… I don’t know.
 It is still Jane Austen, so it’s beautifully written.
 It provided more details that I hadn’t seen in the BBC series or the movies.
 It is delightful.